-Day trip to Gallipoli, Italy
+Day Trip to Gallipoli, Italy

 Gallipoli and Lecce are connected via a highway and a train.
 From Lecce, it’s just a short (and inexpensive) train ride to Gallipoli, Italy.
-We hopped on the old diesel locomotive for the one-hour journey to Gallipoli and the Ionian Sea.
+We hopped on the old diesel locomotive for the one-hour journey from Lecce to Gallipoli and the Ionian Sea.

-Things To Do in Gallipoli, Italy: 10 Sights
+Things To Do in Gallipoli, Italy: 10 Sights To See

-#1 The Fountain
+#1 The Greek Fountain

+MAP.
 The large 16th century Greek fountain features stone carvings.
 One side is etched with characters from mythology, while the town’s coat of arms graces the side facing north.

 #2 Chiesa di Santa Maria del Canneto

+MAP.
 The small church on the mainland seaside, Chiesa di Santa Maria del Canneto, dates to the 17th century.
-A destructive fire in the port left an image of the Virgin Mary unscathed.
+A destructive fire in the Gallipoli port left an image of the Virgin Mary unscathed.
 To honor the miracle, the church was built.
 Inside, the simple interior has embellished stone arches and a designed, wooden ceiling.

-#3 Gallipoli Fish Market
+#3 Gallipoli, Italy Fish Market

+MAP.
 Crossing the bridge, enter the historic walled island.
 The 14th century walls, which at one time had 12 lookout towers, are no longer needed for protection, so they only extend from the sea up to road level.

-Gallipoli has long been a fishing town – and the Fish Market sits right at the end of the bridge.
+Gallipoli, Italy has long been a fishing town – and the Fish Market sits right at the end of the bridge.
 Heaps of fresh fish is brought into the market daily – and small on-site restaurants cook up seafood feasts.

-#4 Castle – Castello di Gallipoli
+#4 Castle – Castello di Gallipoli, Italy

+MAP.
 Over the many centuries, the Castello di Gallipoli and its uses have changed drastically.
 The Gallipoli Castle dates to Medieval times – and today serves as a history museum, allowing visitors a glimpse into the past.

-Sights at the castle that should not be missed are the castle’s original entrance point, remnants of the drawbridge, the salt warehouse and the echoing towers (where the cannons were located).
+Sights at the Gallipoli Castle that should not be missed are the castle’s original entrance point, remnants of the drawbridge, the salt warehouse and the echoing towers (where the cannons were located).
 Visitors can also access the roof top for astounding views.

-#5 Fishermen Port
+#5 Fishermen Port, Gallipoli, Italy

-#6 Chiesa di San Domenico al Rosario
+#6 Chiesa di San Domenico al Rosario, Gallipoli, Italy

-#7 Chiesa di San Francesco d’Assisi
+#7 Chiesa di San Francesco d’Assisi, Gallipoli, Italy

-#8 Gallipoli, Italy Beaches and Marina
+#8 Gallipoli, Italy Beach and Marina

+MAP.
 Continuing in a clockwise direction, make your way to the picturesque Gallipoli beach, Spiaggia la Puritate.
-During our wintertime visit, the beach was empty (except for a few birds!), but we are certain it is the place to be in the height of the summer season!
+During our wintertime visit in January, the beach was empty (except for a few birds), but we are certain it is the place to be in the height of the summer season!